 The First World War

-The assassination of Archduke Franz Ferdinand, heir to the Austrian throne, in Sarajevo in Bosnia on 28th June 1914, was the spark that started the great blaze that was the First World War.
-The Austrian attack on Serbia fatally caused the reaction of the whole system of alliances, agreements, contrasts and rivalries that had come into being in the previous decades.
-This led all the great European powers, with the exception of Italy, to war between the end of July and the beginning of August 1914.
-Italy had proclaimed itself neutral, but this decision of the government did not win unanimous consent in the country.
+The assassination of Austrian Crown Archduke Franz Ferdinand in Sarajevo, Bosnia, on June 28, 1914, was the spark that ignited the great fire of World War I. Austria's attack on Serbia inevitably set in motion the entire system of alliances, agreements, conflicts, and rivalries that had developed over the past decades, so that all the great European powers, with the exception of Italy, found themselves at war between late July and early August 1914.
+Italy had declared its neutrality, but the government's decision did not meet with unanimous approval.

-With the pact signed in London on 26th April 1915, Italy committed itself to join the war within a month, receiving in exchange Trentino, South Tyrol up to the Brenner Pass and Dalmatia.
-This conflict that Italy got involved in starting from 24th May 1915, had such dimensions and characteristics that it led to a complete transformation of the principles of warfare, as these had been developed since the beginning of the twentieth century.
-It was a war of attrition in which the enemy’s military apparatus was subject to a continuous wearing down of men and material.
+With the agreement signed in London on April 26, 1915, Italy committed to entering the war within a month and would receive Trentino, Alto Adige up to the Brenner Pass, and Dalmatia in return for its intervention.
+The conflict in which Italy became involved starting on May 24, 1915, was of such magnitude and nature that it overturned the principles of warfare as they had been developed at the beginning of this century.
+It was a war of position and attrition in terms of men and equipment, to which the opposing military apparatus was subjected.

-In the room a few plates by A. Beltrame of the Domenica del Corriere show the extraordinary escalation of events that dragged the whole of Europe into a conflict that, for the first time in history, involved millions of people.
+In the room, several illustrations by A. Beltrame from the Domenica del Corriere magazine recount the extraordinary crescendo of events that would bring the whole of Europe to the brink of a conflict that, for the first time in history, involved millions of men.

 Mazze ferrate austriache in dotazione alle truppe d'assalto